-- 1. To demonstrate good external citizenship by initiating and building the School's links with appropriate external and international organisations, supporting School fund-raising and development activities and maintaining a strong national and international profile: - 2.
-To promote knowledge translation and enterprise by exploiting academic knowledge beyond academia;
+- 1. To engage actively in policy development and healthcare implementation at global and national levels. - 2.
+To initiate and/or strengthen the School's links with appropriate external and international organisations, supporting School fund-raising and development activities and maintaining a strong national and international profile.